From the ground up: PineappleBack To News

 From the ground up is our new feature that dishes the dirt on those more unheard of fruits and vegetables that we don’t want your taste buds to miss out on!

-Our next vegetable on our ‘From the Ground Up’ feature is pineapple; the sweet, tropical fruit that is indigenous to South America.
+The next fruit on our ‘From the Ground Up’ feature is pineapple; the sweet, tropical fruit that is indigenous to South America.

 What’s it good for?